Bruno Sutter (singer)

-Bruno Alexandre Sutter de Lima (born June 13, 1979) is a Brazilian singer-songwriter, bassist, record producer, actor, humorist, YouTuber, voice actor, and television music and talent competition judge.
-He is famous for his work with comedy troupe Hermes & Renato, of which he was one of its founding members, remaining with them from its inception in 1999 until his departure in 2012; under the alias Detonator, he fronts the parodic heavy metal projects Massacration and Detonator e as Musas do Metal.
+Bruno Alexandre Sutter de Lima (born June 13, 1979) is a Brazilian actor, musician, singer-songwriter, record producer, humorist, YouTuber, voice actor, and television music and talent competition judge.
+He is famous for his work with comedy troupe Hermes & Renato, of which he was one of its founding members, remaining with them from its inception in 1999 until his departure in 2012; under the alias Detonator, he fronts the parodic heavy metal projects Massacration and Detonator and as Musas do Metal.

 Throughout May 2022, Sutter also was the world champion of the video game Enduro, with a high score of 4,637.8.